Home Page Kingdom Index Plant Index Magnoliopsida Index Asteraceae Index

 region and degree of pinnatifidity indicate

-that this may be millefolium rather than
+that this is millefolium rather than

 sibirica.